duckdb/duckdb-web/docs/archive/0.7/guides/python/export_arrow.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.7.1/guides/python/export_arrow
+selected: Export To Apache Arrow
 title: Export To Apache Arrow
-selected: Export To Apache Arrow
 ---

 # How to export data to Apache Arrow